 Syria has acknowledged having chemical weapons and is set to become a member state of the OPCW on Monday.

 The OPCW is funded by its member states and has a budget of some $100 million.
 It employs about 500 people at its headquarters in The Hague, Netherlands.
-It said it has conducted more than 5,000 inspections in 86 countries, with 100 percent of the declared chemical weapons stockpiles inventoried and verified.
+It says it has conducted more than 5,000 inspections in 86 countries, with 100 percent of the declared chemical weapons stockpiles inventoried and verified.

 This year's selection was considered a surprise.
 Malala Yousafzai, a 16-year-old activist for Pakistani women's education, was seen as a favorite to win the award.
 On Thursday she won the European Union's Sakharov Prize for Freedom of Thought.